Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

-In fact, both the Sommerfeld-corrected subhalo $J$-factor mass index and the boundaries depend on the relevant Sommerfeld regime, which is itself fixed by $\epsilon_\phi$ or, equivalently, by $\mtsat(\epsilon_\phi)$ [hence the splitting of the integral and the resulting sum in \citeeq{eq:JS_decompose}].
-Consequently, for a given $\epsilon_\phi$, there can be two different contributions, assuming $\mmin<\mtsat(\epsilon_\phi)<\mmax<\mtmax$: one for which the enhancement comes from the Coulomb regime, involving subhalo masses between $\mtsat(\epsilon_\phi)$ and $\mmax$, and another one for which it comes from the saturation regime, involving subhalo masses lighter than $\mtsat(\epsilon_\phi)$.
+In fact, both $\alpha_s$ and the mass boundaries depend on the relevant Sommerfeld regime, which is itself fixed by $\epsilon_\phi$ or, equivalently, by $\mtsat(\epsilon_\phi)$ [hence the splitting of the integral as a sum of different pieces in \citeeq{eq:JS_decompose}].
+Consequently, for a given $\epsilon_\phi$, there can be two different contributions, assuming $\mmin<\mtsat(\epsilon_\phi)<\mmax<\mtmax$: one from the Coulomb regime, involving subhalo masses between $\mtsat(\epsilon_\phi)$ and $\mmax$, and another one from the saturation regime, involving subhalo masses lighter than $\mtsat(\epsilon_\phi)$.
 For resonant values of $\epsilon_\phi$ (\ie~still in the saturation regime), subhalos lighter than $\mtsat(\epsilon_\phi^{{\rm res},n})$, for any order $n$, are also the ones most involved in the enhancement.
 Since the minimal subhalo mass $m_{\rm min}$ is fixed for all host halos (it depends on the DM particle scenario itself), and the maximal subhalo mass $m_{\rm max}\simeq M_{\rm host}/100$ is always smaller than $\tilde{m}_{\rm max}$ in the configurations studied in this paper, we can advantageously split the subhalo population yield to the $J$-factor by taking the asymptotic form of the Sommerfeld enhancement factor relevant to each part of the integral of \citeeq{eq:JS_decompose}.
 This provides us with a one of our main fully analytical results:

 We have deliberately separated the different Sommerfeld regimes for clarity.
 We have respectively for the Coulomb, saturation, and resonance regimes: